avargasv/ContribsGH2-Z-T/postZIOTest.md

 The `RestCLient` layer uses ZIO HTTP for implementing the access to the GitHub REST API, in order to get the data needed to build the response to a given request.

-The logic for building a response is implemented by the `RestServer` layer, which also associates that logic to the endpoint serving a request to our service, all again using ZIO HTTP.
+The logic for building a response is managed by the `RestServer` layer, which also associates that logic to the endpoint serving a request to our service.
+These two functions are again implemented using ZIO HTTP.

 The `RestServerCache` layer is responsible for managing the REDIS cache where the contributions by repository of previously requested organizations are saved.